-Acknowledgement of receipt of the Application Form will be provided via email to the Responsible Entity, Activity Lead and Team Members after submission in the Grant Management System.
+Acknowledgement of receipt of the application will be provided via email to the Activity Lead after submission.

-Queries related to the Guidelines and Conditions can be directed to DOH.OMRI@health.wa.gov.au with the subject line beginning with 'Query - MRIAS2024-25R3'.
+Queries related to the Guidelines and Conditions can be directed to DOH.OMRI@health.wa.gov.au with the subject line beginning with 'Query - MRIAS2024-25R4-TargetedCall'.